seng438-winter-2023/seng438-a3-D0tzi/seng438-a3-team_7.md

 * Third test: 'exceptionThrownOnInvalidDataRow()' provides an invalid Values2D argument.
 As per the documentation of calculateRowTotal(), an 'InvalidParameterException' should be thrown. exceptionThrownOnInvalidDataColumn ensures that the proper exception is thrown from calculateRowTotal().

 We test both negative and positive numbers as a form of equivalence partitioning and boundary value analysis. 'exceptionThrownOnInvalidDataRow()' involves use case testing, in a scenario where a user inputs incorrect data to the function.
+We reached 91.7%, 75.0%, and 100% for our statement, branch, and method coverage respectively.

 <h3>6. calculateRowTotal(Values2D data, int row, int[] validCols)</h3>